-HENRY D. PURROY, RICHARD CROKER, ELWARD SMITH, Commission
+HENRY D. PURROY, RICHARD CROKER, ELWARD SMITH,

 HEADQUARTERS

 FIRE DEPARTMENT, CITY OF NEW YORK,

 155 & 157 MERCER STREET.

 NEW YORK, May 12, 1885.

-NOTICE IS HEREBY GIVEN THAT THE Board of Commissioners of this Department will meet daily, at 10 o'clock A. M., for the transaction of business.
+NOTICE IS HEREBY GIVEN THAT THE

+Board of Commissioners of this Department will

+meet daily, at 10 o'clock A. M., for the transaction of

+business.
+By order of

-HENRY D. PURROY, President.
-RICHARD CROKER, ELWARD SMITH,
+HENRY D. PURROY, President RICHARD CROKER, ELWARD SMITH,